scipy/scipy.org/www/about.rst

 * The Jupyter_ notebook provides IPython functionality and more in your web browser, allowing you to document your computation in an easily reproducible form.
-* Cython_ extends Python syntax so that you can conveniently build C extensions, either to speed up critical code, or to integrate with C/C++ libraries.
+* Cython_ extends Python syntax so that you can conveniently build C extensions, either to speed up critical code or to integrate with C/C++ libraries.
 * Dask_, Joblib_ or IPyParallel_ for distributed processing with a focus on numeric data.

 Quality assurance: